ballerina-attic/message-tracing-with-stream-processor/README.md

 # Integration with WSO2 Stream Processor

-WSO2 stream processor provides us with distributed message tracing.
-The Distributed Message Tracer allows you to trace the events which are produced while ballerina services serve for requests.
-The ballerina services send these tracing data as WSO2 events.
+WSO2 Stream Processor (SP) enables you to perform distributed message tracing.
+The Distributed Message Tracer allows you to trace the events that are produced, while Ballerina services serve the requests.
+The Ballerina services send the tracing data as WSO2 events to WSO2 SP.

-  >This guide provides instructions on how Ballerina can be used to integrate with Stream-Processor Message Tracer.
+  >This guide provides instructions on how Ballerina can be used to integrate with Stream-Processor.

 The following are the sections available in this guide.